-Materials engineers advance the science and technology of producing materials for nearly every product imaginable from cell phones and artificial joints to automobiles and huge turbine rotors.
-Working with metals and alloys, ceramics, polymers, semiconductors, and combined materials called composites, they study a material’s properties and structure, evaluate its performance, and improve or customize it.
+Materials scientists and engineers advance the science and technology of producing materials for nearly every product imaginable—from cell phones and artificial joints to automobiles and huge turbine rotors.
+They study a material’s properties and structure, evaluate its performance, and improve or customize it.
 Materials engineers also design reliable, economical manufacturing processes, and select the best material for the final product.

 - Ceramic engineer